Monday, December 31, 2018

 The BDS Movement

 The BDS Movement (Boycott, Divestment and Sanctions) might not have been noticed quite as much if there weren't concerted efforts to make it illegal.
 The goal is for Israel to withdraw from occupied territories, removal of the barriers at the West Bank, full equality of Arabs in Israel and to promote the right of return by the Palestinian refugees.
 Israel claims Arabs enjoy equality in Israel and that the movement is anti-Semitic.
-Both Israel and the United States have made efforts to make the BDS illegal or use national resources to restrict.
+Both Israel and the United States have made efforts to make the BDS illegal and use national resources to reject.

 The cause is known and for most people who consider themselves progressive liberals it is admirable enough.
 Like a lot of people when I hear and believe negative things about individuals and companies I try to make a conscious decision not to support.
 Other people want to take a strong stand and some of them are organizers and others looking for an organized effort.